antoniocapelo/taste-of-client-side-unit-testing/notes.md

 ----

 ### In the end we realize that
-* the **List** components become responsible of their internal representational logic + internal jQuery stuff and of wiring up and delegating their event handlers - that's what we're going to test
+* *List* component became responsible for their internal representational logic + internal jQuery stuff and for wiring up their event handlers - that's what we're going to test
-* the **Page** component is in charge of  the page logic, making ajax calls, setting up the event handler functions, etc - that's what we're going to test
+* **Page** component is in charge of the page logic, making ajax calls, setting up the event handler functions, etc - that's what we're going to test

 ---